pestphp/docs/why-pest.md

 - Native [profiling tools](/docs/optimizing-tests#profiling) to optimize slow-running tests
 - Out-of-the-box [Architectural Testing](/docs/arch-testing) to test application rules
 - [Coverage](/docs/test-coverage) report directly on the terminal to track code coverage
-- Dozens of [optional plugins](/docs/plugins), such as Watch Mode and Snapshot testing to customize Pest to fit your needs.
+- Dozens of [optional plugins](/docs/plugins), such as Watch Mode and [Snapshot testing](https://github.com/spatie/pest-plugin-snapshots), to customize Pest to fit your needs.

 Whether you're engaged in a small personal project or a large-scale enterprise application, Pest has got you covered.
 So if you want to make the testing process enjoyable and efficient, give Pest a try.
 We're confident that you'll love it as much as we do.